Sustainable Cities MA

 We'll help you to identify internships, voluntary roles and opportunities that will complement your studies.

-When you finish the course, our Careers and Employability service can help you find a job that puts your skills to work in urban design and the planning of sustainable cities.
+When you finish the course, our Careers and Employability service can help you find a job that puts your skills to work in urban design, architecture, and the planning of sustainable cities.

 After you leave the University, you can get help, advice and support for up to 5 years from our Careers and Employability service as you advance in your career.